Henrique-FB/Henrique-FB.github.io/projects/accidents_dashboard_views.md

 <img src="../assets/images/us_accidents_view_1.png" style="width: 75%; margin: 0 auto; display: block;">

 Pretty simple stuff at first.
-I had a collumn representing the severity of each of my ~7 million accidents, and I wanted to see the severity distribution among the entire database.
+I had a column representing the severity of each of my ~7 million accidents, and I wanted to see the severity distribution among the entire database.

 My first instinct was to do `SELECT COUNT(*) FROM accidents GROUP BY severity`, which wouldn't be wrong, but I needed each severity group to have a different name (so I could then edit them separately on Grafana, change colors, labels and so on).

-I then though about `UNION`, but I ended up going with multiple `COUNT(*) FILTER (WHERE severity = x) AS yyy` as I noticed it'd be a quicker query.
+I then thought about `UNION`, but I ended up going with multiple `COUNT(*) FILTER (WHERE severity = x) AS yyy` as I noticed it'd be a quicker query.

 Still though, when my Grafana dashboard loaded, this visualization would take a huge time to load (as it'd be querying the entire database).
 So, I used something called Materialized Views.